games-automata-play/games-automata-play.github.io/_posts/2018-08-02-universal_trees.md

 <p>
 The motivation for studying universal trees comes from parity games.
-This post does not explain this connection at all, the goal is to present an open problem of purely combinatorial nature as I hope to appeal to my combinatorially-minded friends and colleagues.
+This post does not explain this connection at all, the goal is to present an open problem of purely combinatorial nature as I hope to appeal to my combinatorially-minded friends.
 </p>

-For the parity games afficionados, a short chronology:
+For the parity games aficionados, a short chronology:
-* Jurdzi&#324;ski and Lazi&#263; implicitly constructed a quasipolynomial universal tree in the [succinct progress measure algorithm of ](https://arxiv.org/abs/1702.05051)
+* Jurdzi&#324;ski and Lazi&#263; implicitly constructed a quasipolynomial universal tree in the [succinct progress measure algorithm](https://arxiv.org/abs/1702.05051)
 * I defined universal trees to show that it provides a [generic value iteration algorithm for parity games](https://arxiv.org/abs/1801.09618), and gave upper and lower bounds on the size of universal trees
 * Czerwi&#324;ski, Daviaud, Jurdzi&#324;ski, Lazi&#263;, Parys, and myself later showed that a wide class of [automata-theoretic algorithms for solving parity games need to construct universal trees](https://arxiv.org/abs/1807.10546)